farukcuha/DokuYonetim/README.md

 :-------------------------------:
 <img src="/img/alluserslist.png" width="300">|

-+ Finally you can change image and text in <a target="_blank" href="https://github.com/farukcuha/OlivmonApp">OlivmonApp</a>.
++ Finally you can change main screen image and text in <a target="_blank" href="https://github.com/farukcuha/OlivmonApp">OlivmonApp</a>.
 As you see below there are image loader and text loader dialog.
 You can upload image from your device gallery or your camera.
-You can change them whatever you want.
+You can change them however you want.

 Main Screen Contents    |Image Loader                |Text Loader :----------------------:|:--------------------------:|:----------------------------: